mmwoodfo/EWU-CSCD379-2020-Winter/Assignment6.md

     - Generated code should be in the `SecretSanta.Web.Api` namespace
     - Generated clients should have generated interfaces
     - Generated code should not use the base url for the request
-  - Create an _Layout.cshtml file and put the "Chrome" for the application within it (this should include the navigation that allows one to get Home, Users, Gifts, Groups) ✔ (In progress - Layout created, needs to be worked on)
+  - Create an _Layout.cshtml file and put the "Chrome" for the application within it (this should include the navigation that allows one to get Home, Users, Gifts, Groups) ✔
     - All pages created should use this _Layouts file
   - Create Create, Edit, Delete pages for Users, Gifts, Groups ✔
     - Display validation errors if any occur (server side validation)